Last week I interviewed a candidate for a job vacancy a client of mine has available.

 The evidence of a super champion?
 An individual who has applied and transferred his or her skills to achieve a high level of performance and success across multiple settings and domains.

 And what are the most important life skills you need to be successful?
 Here they are.
-I call them The Strategic Success Skills.
+I call them The High Performance Super 7.

 If you can find individuals who have successfully used these skills across multiple settings and domains, then you have found yourself genuine high performers.
 But they are rare.
 Which is why I call them the Twenty Percenters.
 Meaning?
 Using Pareto’s 80/20 principle they represent the top 20% who will account for 80% of the results.